adot8/obsidian-notes/Penetration Testing/Assumed Breach (RTO)/Domain Enumeration/PowerView.md

 >
 > **ALSO** having a target user in multiple groups helps with privileges to other objects down the road

+**STAY AWAY FROM DOMAIN ADMINS, THEY ARE THE MOST MONITORED.
+FOCUS ON THE OBJECTIVES.
+NOT RUSHING TO GET DOMAIN ADMIN IS THE DIFFERENCE BETWEEN OPSEC AND CTFS**

 ```powershell
 Get-DomainGroupMember -Identity "Domain Admins" -Recurse
 Get-DomainGroupMember -Identity "Domain Admins" -Recurse | select MemberName